zeller-public/code-challenge-android-mobile/IN_PERSON_INSTRUCTIONS.md

 It allows a user to view their balance, deposit funds, and withdraw funds.

 ## Your Task
-Please take some time to review the provided code before our interview.
+Please take some time to review the provided code before your interview.
+If possible, run the app yourself and explore its functionality.
 There is no need to write or refactor any code beforehand.
 Simply come prepared to discuss it.

-During the interview, we will talk through the code together and explore how you might evolve it into a more robust, scalable, and testable feature.
+During the interview, we will talk through the code together and explore how you might evolve it to support robust, scalable, and testable features.

 ## Expectations
 This is not a pass/fail coding test.
 The goal is not to find bugs or to have you write a perfect solution on the spot.
 Instead, we want to use this code as a starting point for a conversation about modern Android development practices, architectural principles, and trade-offs.